ICC Prosecutor Calls For Afghanistan War Crimes Investigation

 - "War crimes of torture and related ill-treatment, by US military forces deployed to Afghanistan and in secret detention facilities operated by the Central Intelligence Agency, principally in the 2003-2004 period, although allegedly continuing in some cases until 2014."

-According to Bensouda's statement today, the investigation would also include "war crimes closely linked to the situation in Afghanistan allegedly committed since 1 July 2002 on the territory of other States Parties to the Rome Statute," the international treaty that established the ICC.
+According to Bensouda's statement, the investigation would also include "war crimes closely linked to the situation in Afghanistan allegedly committed since 1 July 2002 on the territory of other States Parties to the Rome Statute," the international treaty that established the ICC.

 A probe into Afghanistan would be a first for the court, which was established when the Rome Statute took effect in 2002.
 Previous ICC cases have focused on defendants from African countries, a source of criticism for the international legal body.
 The ICC is also investigating the armed conflict in Georgia.